What is xeroderma pigmentosum?

 - Frequent eye examinations by an ophthalmologist.

 - Yearly testing (through to age 20) for potential neurological problems.

 Actinic keratoses may be treated by cryotherapy, 5-fluorouracil cream or other topical agents.
 Some xeroderma pigmentosum patients that have had many skin cancers may be prescribed isotretinoin.
 This is a vitamin A derivative that may prevent formation of new cancers.

 Many patients with xeroderma pigmentosum die at an early age from skin cancers.
 However, if a person is diagnosed early, does not have severe neurological symptoms or has a mild variant, and takes all the precautionary measures to avoid exposure to UV light, they may survive beyond middle age.

 Patients with xeroderma pigmentosum and their families will face many challenges in daily living.
-Constant educating and reminding of the need to protect oneself from sunlight is paramount to the management of xeroderma pigmentosum.
+Strict protection from sunlight is paramount to the management of xeroderma pigmentosum.